 People with multiple myeloma may experience the following symptoms and signs.
 Sometimes, people with multiple myeloma do not show any of these symptoms.
 For people with myeloma who have no symptoms, their cancer may be discovered by a blood test performed for some other reason, such as at an annual physical.
 Or, these symptoms may be caused by a medical condition that is not cancer.
 If you are concerned about a symptom or sign on this list, please talk with your doctor.

-- Anemia is a low level of red blood cells, which happens when the myeloma plasma cells crowd out normal red blood cells.
+- Anemia is a low level of red blood cells, which happens when myeloma plasma cells crowd out healthy red blood cells.

 - Fatigue is usually caused by anemia and occurs in most people with myeloma.

 - Bone pain, a common symptom, is caused by local bone damage and osteoporosis (general thinning of the bone), which makes the bone more likely to break.
 The back or ribs are the most common sites of bone pain, but any bone can be affected.
 Pain is usually worse with movement and at night.
-If cancer is in the spine, the vertebrae (individual bones that make up the spine) can collapse and cause nerve pain.
+If cancer is in the spine, the vertebrae (individual bones that make up the spine) can collapse (known as a compression fracture) and sometimes pinch the nerve, causing pain.
 In advanced multiple myeloma, a patient may lose inches from his or her height due to compressed vertebrae.

 - Kidney damage or failure